Skip to content

 Housing Benefit

-If you’re on a low income, you may be entitled to a reduction in the amount that you pay in rent.
-This is called Housing Benefit, and you can apply if you rent property from the Council, Orkney Housing Association or a private landlord.
+If you are on a low income, you may be entitled to a reduction in the amount that you pay in rent.

 How Much Benefit Can I Receive?